 Another concept car that has the promise to be on the road within the next five years would be the VW Space Up!
 Blue electric power concept car was shown at the 2007 Los Angeles auto show.
 This car would get more than 60 miles on one charge.
 Add in there hydrogen fuel cell in the same car would give you about 200 miles per charge.

 But something has to be done.
 In an interview with Volkswagen’s Dr. Steiger from Germany, Steiger says that gasoline will be 10 times as expensive as it is now.

 Tesla to get incentives on Vaporware

-On June 30, 2008 a audio press release said “Governor Arnold Schwarzenegger announced Teslas decision to locate it’s new manufacturing facility for it’s Model S, Teslas second-generation vehicle, in California.
-As part of the states ongoing commitment to clean technology, the Governor also announced a new program that waives the sales tax on investment in new manufacturing equipment for Zero Emission Vehicles.”
+On June 30, 2008, an audio press release said “Governor Arnold Schwarzenegger announced Teslas decision to locate its new manufacturing facility for its Model S, Tesla’s second-generation vehicle, in California.
+As part of the state’s ongoing commitment to clean technology, the Governor also announced a new program that waives the sales tax on investment in new manufacturing equipment for Zero-Emission Vehicles.”

 In full disclosure, Governor Schwarzenegger is in-line to receive a Tesla roadster, when – and as some say, if – they are produced.

 The Tesla S is a $60,000 five-passenger sedan that Tesla says will get 225 miles to the charge.
 There were no pictures, renditions or descriptions on Tesla’s website or at the announcement.